heron-solver/heron/README.md

 The TESL tagged event engine will produce the following run:
 ![Example 3, TESL Official Website](http://wwwdi.supelec.fr/software/downloads/TESL/example3.svg)

-Our tool is able to explore counterfactual facts and stops wheneven a finite satisfying run is found
+Our tool is able to explore counterfactual facts and stops whenever a finite satisfying run is found
 ```
 ## Simulation result:
 		m1		slave		m2